iemcloudteam/azure_paas_services_inspection/README.md

 <img src=https://github.com/iemcloudteam/azure_paas_services_inspection/blob/f7bc1a1e5a3fc5e05e9e64718eefb21bdc44d654/images/topology.png width="1000"/>

 ## Pushing the traffic targeted to private endpoint through Fortigate
 When you are configuring Private Endpoint there is a routing entry that will be injected into your routing table that look as follow.
+You chan confirm that by checking "Effective routes" at the Azure Portal.

 <img src=https://github.com/iemcloudteam/azure_paas_services_inspection/blob/8aa82bcd6ce72c1d66d9d851fdd277cff6d1c456/images/routing.png width="800"/>

 So, all the traffic targeted to the Private Endpoint interface will be routed through the next hop type which is “InterfaceEndpoint”.
-Since our task is to push all that traffic through the Fortigate, we need to introduce additional routing entry that looks as follows:
+Since our task is to push all that traffic through the Fortigate, we need to introduce additional routing entry by editing "Route tables" settings at the Azure portal.
+We need to introduce new route that looks as follows:

 <img src=https://github.com/iemcloudteam/azure_paas_services_inspection/blob/8aa82bcd6ce72c1d66d9d851fdd277cff6d1c456/images/routing2.png width="800"/>

 ## Using Fortigate as DNS Forwarder.
+To use Fortigate as a DNS Forwarder we need to edit following settings at your Fortigate:
 1. Under "System > Feature Visibility", you need to enable "DNS Database" feature.
 2. Go to "Network > DNS Servers", under "DNS Service on Interface" we need to run DNS proxy on the specific network interface.